tgh-apil/Reusable-N95-Respirator/README.md

 - ~form-fit test APIL NIH Unibody Silicone Respirator with HME bacterial/viral filters~ pause on this design

 *Weekly focus*:
+- Volunteer testing: *SSM + AirGuard pass rate ~95%, 3M ~75%, n=21.*
-- Volunteer testing: aim 3 iterations max for every 52 volunteers.
+- Aim 3 iterations max for every 52 volunteers.
 (Andrew et al.)
+- TME Inc. with 2nd stop-gap for testing, TBC
+- Reduce silicone load of SSM by 25%
 - 2nd Leap: Dual flat filter in tightly-sealed cartridge system to increased surface area for airflow.
 We better start *now*.
 (Lakehead-NOSM Team Andre, Chris, Mike, Siamak; UofT R&D Team Arash, Chandra, Jessica, Nasa, Natasha, Yu; also thanks Jake Bender from GLIA for [bayonet designs](https://www.thingiverse.com/thing:4302122))

 *Medium term challenge*:
+- Multi-site testing for reproducibility and validation.
 - 3rd Leap: Complete filter replacement solution.
-- Filter Material alternative apart from prefabricated options (Lakehead-NOSM-UofT).
-- Merv-15 x 2-ply, Billings MERV 14 2-Ply, Woodbridge INOAC 5-ply, MERV-14 +/- 1-ply Halyard H100/H300 Okay
-- Industry partner(s) to disseminate and upscale option(s).
+- Industry partner(s) to produce own mask body and/or disseminate SSM and upscale option(s).
 - Medical Grade filter sourcing, preferred non-HME as they produce condensation on wearer-side (DAR, Intersurgical)
 - Estimation of unit *Cost* and *Time* to producing first 1000 units.

 ## [Design Options](https://github.com/tgh-apil/Reusable-N95-Project/tree/master/02-Design%20Types)
+### SSM (UHN APIL and CIGITI)
+- Derived from SSR, new Geometry, new mould, new process.
+- Modular adapters that can fit anything to silicone seal.
+- 90% downsize
+- New prototype with 3 modular adapters for 2 filters and 1 exp. valve or 1 filter and 2 exp. valves, or other combo

 ### NIH released open sources
 - https://3dprint.nih.gov/collections/covid-19-response
 - many variations to choose from, apart form the above, which have gained traction and use in several hospitals